 The Company's potentially dilutive securities include stock options and warrants.
-These securities were excluded from the computations of diluted net loss per share for the nine months ended September 30, 2018 and for the three and nine months ended September 30, 2017, as the effect would be to reduce the net loss per share.
-During the three months ended September 30, 2018, the outstanding warrants issued with the Private Placement is reflected in the diluted net loss per share computation by applying the treasury stock method.
-The following table includes the potential common shares, presented based on amounts outstanding at each period end, that were excluded from the computation of diluted net loss per share attributable to common stockholders for the periods indicated because including them would have had an anti-dilutive effect:
+These securities were excluded from the computations of diluted net loss per share for the three months ended March 31, 2019 and 2018, as the effect would be to reduce the net loss per share.
+The following table includes the potential shares of common stock, presented based on amounts outstanding at each period end, that were excluded from the computation of diluted net loss per share attributable to common stockholders for the periods indicated because including them would have had an anti-dilutive effect: